david-a-wheeler/spdx-tutorial/README.md

 I think that's a mistake, because sometimes you want the full power of SPDX license expressions, and it'd be better if the name made it clear that full license expressions are allowed.

+## License recommendations

+If you're developing software or other copyrightable content, you need to select a license and express it in a way others can know.
+For software, create a file named LICENSE or COPYING (possibly with a .md or .txt extension) which provides human-readable text of the license.
+Also create the SPDX file described above, so tools can automatically process it.

+I (David A. Wheeler) recommend that you primarily pick from one of the following SPDX license expressions, since they are all very common and can be combined into larger works:

+* MIT (simple permissive license)
+* Apache-2.0 (permissive license with some patent protections)
+* LGPL-2.0+ (weakly protective license)
+* GPL-2.0+ (strongly protective license)

 ## More information

 For more information, visit the [SPDX website](http://spdx.org/).